-If you are going the organic route and don’t have the fund to boost these and are still growing your audience at the same time, one strategy I would suggest reaching an influencer.
-Use social (Twitter, Facebook, Instagram, Snapchat) to engage and develop real relationships with fitness professionals with larger followings.
-Share their content, engage with them on twitter and focus everything on producing really quality content (good information).
+If you are going the organic route and don’t have the fund to boost these and are still growing your audience at the same time, one strategy I would suggest is use social (Twitter, Facebook, Instagram, Snapchat) to engage and develop real relationships with fitness professionals with larger followings.
+Share their content, engage with them on Twitter and focus everything on producing really quality content (good information).
 If there is a relationship and the content is stellar, you might be able to ask them to share or they might share it without you asking.
 You’ll see that peice of content really take off and you’ll benefit from that boost with the next few pieces of content.

 If your intent to give the very best advice you can and to help people, the views and clicks will happen, maybe not as fast as you’d like, but it will.

 3. “I don’t know how to edit & add subtitles/music/unicorn glitter!!”

 Ok let me stop you right there.
 This is just a skill, one like benching or sumo deadlift.
 You’re excuse can’t be the same as a client “I don’t know how to do it, so I won’t take the time to learn”